Lapin0t/grothendieck-cern/english.md

 in society, that is the satisfaction of our real needs---in other words, by everyone.

 So science truly becomes everyone's science.
-For the New Alchemists, this group I've already alluded to, it's even a technical necessity.
+For the *New Alchemists*, this group I've already alluded to, it's even a technical necessity.
 Indeed, their intention, their starting theme, was to develop biotechnologies which would allow, with extremely rudimentary means that don't call on the industrial and